Garciat/gean/README.md

 A **module** is a class whose name ends in `Module`.

-A module may declaratively `@includes` other classes or modules.
+A module may use `@includes` to declaratively register other classes or modules.

 A module may use public method to create dependencies programmatically.